ohirose/bcpd/README.md

-# Bayesian Coherent Point Drift
+# Bayesian Coherent Point Drift / Bayesian Coherent Point Drift ++

 This is an implementation of a non-rigid point matching algorithm, Bayesian coherent point drift (BCPD), with accelerations based on the Nystrom method and the KD tree search.
 BCPD combines non-rigid and rigid registration.
 Therefore,
 (1) BCPD solves non-rigid registration with robustness against target rotation and (2) BCPD solves rigid registration under an appropriate set of tuning parameters.
-Currently, we distribute the windows version only.
+The algorithm can further be accelerated using downsampling and interpolation.
+We call the acceleration scheme BCPD++.

 ## Table of Contents